thekondrashov/stuff/README.md

 * [SecurityHeaders.io](https://securityheaders.io) - An easy way to asses the security based HTTP response headers of other sites.
 * [Logjam: How Diffie-Hellman Fails in Practice](https://weakdh.org) - The Logjam Attack weaknesses checker.
 * [SecurityHeaders.com](https://securityheaders.com) - Test a Website's Headers for Security Features.
-* [HTTP Security Report](https://httpsecurityreport.com) - Get an instant report of how your website measures up to the best practices.
+* [HTTP Security Report](https://httpsecurityreport.com) - Analyzes websites' HTTP security and offers suggestions for improvement.
+Get an instant report of how your website measures up to the best practices.
 Check connection encryption, content security, information disclosure and cookies.

 ## Password Strength Meters